huss-osman/devops-learning/06-aws/fundamentals/07-aws-account-setup.md

 Understanding how to create and secure an AWS account is an important first step before working with **cloud infrastructure**, **networking**, **storage**, **security**, **containers**, and other AWS services.

----

-## AWS Account Setup

-This section covers the process of creating a new AWS account, verifying ownership, configuring billing information, and preparing access to the AWS Management Console.

 ## Contents

 - [AWS Registration Page](#aws-registration-page)